kaaproject/kaa/Programming-guide/Getting-started/index.md

 ### Networking

-By default, Kaa Sandbox components are not accessible from the host network.
-Port forwarding is configured only for your local machine in order to give you ssh and web access.
-Thus, to explore demo applications you need to reconfigure the network interface for this virtual machine.
+By default, Kaa Sandbox components are accessible from the localhost.
+But if you  want to share KaaSandbox in the local network  you need to reconfigure the network interface for this virtual machine.
 Once the virtual box is available to devices on your local/test network, you need to change Sandbox host/IP on [web UI](#kaa-sandbox-web-ui) or execute the script on Sandbox.

 <ul class="nav nav-tabs">
-  <li class="active"><a data-toggle="tab" href="#Sandbox-web-ui">Sandbox web ui</a></li>
+  <li class="active"><a data-toggle="tab" href="#Sandbox-web-ui">Sandbox web UI</a></li>
   <li><a data-toggle="tab" href="#Console">Console</a></li>
 </ul>